PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 9 - Gamemaster's section/Biologics/Tools/Monster Traits.md

 # Patented traits

 GM specific variants of generic traits.
 ##### The Truth is out There
-This creature is the Fox Mulder of its species.
+This creature is Fox Mulder cognitively trapped inside that body.
 # Trait Generics
 These traits are templates for a GM to modify as they see fit.
 #### impervious
 If a penetrant has a lower value than armor, Roll 1d5 to determine the chance to pen instead of 1d10.